jlevesy/envconfig/README.md

 ### The Parser interface

-EnvLoader depends on a parser collection representing all types it can write to.
+EnvConfig depends on a parser collection representing all types it can write to.

 A Parser is defined by the following interface.